What’s going on with our planet?

 4. Climate Change Disasters Have Tripled in the Last 30 Years

 - 2020 wasn’t just the COVID-19 year.
-Australia recorded its hottest year ever, which caused massive wildfires.
+Australia recorded its hottest year ever in 2019, followed by massive wildfires at the start of 2020.
 The flames killed nearly 30 people and burnt a total of 38610,2 square miles, leaving thousands homeless and millions affected by toxic smoke inhalation.

 - 12 million people are homeless because of floods and landslides in Nepal, India, and Bangladesh.
 While the monsoon season usually brings these natural disasters, they’ve never been recorded at this magnitude.